mattdesl/parametric-curves/blogpost/post.md

 - modulating the *t* parameter before sending it to the parametric equation, e.g. to make it appear like each curve is being drawn in.
 - use instanced buffer geometry to reduce the number of draw calls
 - use noise and texture reads in our parametric equation for a variety of effects
-- try different shapes to extrude the curve by `volume`, instead of just a circle (i.e. a star or rounded box)
+- try extruding `volume` with a different shape, not just a circle (i.e. a star or rounded box)

 # Further Reading